Arthur Leclerc: 2022

 During pre-season, prior to his main campaign, he took part in the Formula Regional Asian Championship with Mumbai Falcons.
 He won his first race of the championship during the second round, taking the lead of the standings.
 Leclerc ended the third round with a hat-trick of podiums, including winning the final race.
 Two more wins followed, where in his later one, he claimed his first single-seater title with two races to spare.

 Leclerc was retained by Prema Racing for the 2022 season, partnering fellow Ferrari Driver Academy member Oliver Bearman and Red Bull academy's Jak Crawford.
 After re-signing with Prema, Leclerc stated that he wanted to be "more consistent" in his sophomore season of Formula 3.
 His qualifying didn't go to plan in Bahrain, where he only qualified 14th.
 Leclerc had a successful sprint race, climbing to fifth and nearly pipping fourth place off Zane Maloney.
 He made another charge in the feature race, finishing second place for his first podium finish of the year.
 In Imola, things did not start well as he was spun out in qualifying by Enzo Trulli, eventually the Monégasque wounded up 21st.
 He had a difficult sprint race, but another recovery drive saw Leclerc claim fourth place at the end.
 Leclerc would start fifth for the Barcelona round, and would finish one place higher in the sprint race.
-Leclerc's feature race was messy, as a collision with David Vidales a nd erratic driving on Juan Manuel Correa saw him receive two five-second time penalties, and was ended 16th.
+Leclerc's feature race was messy, as a collision with David Vidales and erratic driving on Juan Manuel Correa saw him receive two five-second time penalties, and was ended 16th.